Can’t find the answer you’re looking for? Reach out to our Support team.

 F.A.C.E. is made up of five prominent BBSOs that joined forces to create the organization.
 Collectively, the group has more than 35 years of experience serving Black Canadian business communities.
 The founding members are:

-The Business Development Bank of Canada (BDC) has committed $130 million to extend capital to Black entrepreneurs under the Loan Fund.
+BDC has committed $130 million to extend capital to Black entrepreneurs under the Loan Fund.
 The BDC is a financial Crown Corporation that has been serving Canadian entrepreneurs since 1944 across the country.
 The BDC plays an active and important role supporting access to financing to underserved sectors, regions and entrepreneurs in Canada.
-It has the expertise, knowledge and capacity to work with F.A.C.E. in administering the loan fund
+It has the expertise, knowledge and capacity to work with FACE support the loan fund

 Other financial institutions and credit unions committed to participating in the program and will be formally onboarded as partners in due course.